Medically reviewed by Drugs.com. Last updated on Feb 16, 2023.

-Look at the liquid in the vial (glass container).
-If the liquid has solid pieces or specks in it or if the liquid has changed color, do not use the vial.
+Check the liquid in the vial.
+If the liquid has flakes or particles in it, or if the liquid is discolored or cloudy, do not use the vial.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.